sybila/boolean-network-sketches/README.md

 We have prepared four Bash scripts which encompass the compilation and execution of the underlying Rust code.
 Scripts `run_case_study_1.sh` and `run_case_study_2.sh` run the corresponding case studies - for each case study, two computations are executed, corresponding to the two respective sketch variants from the paper.
 To execute the evaluation of all scalability benchmarks one by one, use `run_scalability_benchmarks.sh`.
 The all-encompassing script `run_all_experiments.sh` runs all these experiments (both case studies and all benchmarks), one after another.
+Each script prints the result summarization and all the relevant progress on the standard output.
 Scripts are executed as usual:

 ```
 ./run_case_study_1.sh